 "Perhaps they hoped their vote would remain secret.
 People should have the courage of their convictions, they should be open and transparent about it and if you say you are for inclusivity you should be inclusive."

 In his letter, the Speaker told Mr McCrea: "I am aware of some of the points you have made on the issue of speaking rights for smaller parties.
-From my perspective I want to clarify that the speaking list agreed by the business committee is only used for called members to speak in debates and for questions following ministerial statements.'Time constraints'
+From my perspective I want to clarify that the speaking list agreed by the business committee is only used for called members to speak in debates and for questions following ministerial statements.

 "While not all members may be called to speak on debates on private members motions in the time available, you will be aware there are no similar constraints on debates on legislation.
 All who wish to do so may speak.
 It is also very rare for members on the list not to be reached within the hour provided for questions to ministerial statements.